warunsl/warunsl.github.io/_posts/2016-08-13-ego-is-the-enemy.md

 - Opportunities are not usually deep, virgin pools that require courage and boldness to dive into, but instead are obscured, dusted over, blocked by various forms of resistance.
 What is really called for in these circumstances is clarity, deliberateness, and methodological determination.

 - Receive feedback, maintain hunger, and chart a proper course in life.
 Pride dulls these senses.
-Or in other cases, it tunes up other negative parts of ourselves - sensitivity, a persecution complex, the ability to make everything about us.
+Or in other cases, it tunes up other negative parts of ourselves&#58; sensitivity, a persecution complex, the ability to make everything about us.

-- The question to ask, when you feel pride, then, is this - What am I missing right now that a more humble person might see?
+- The question to ask, when you feel pride, then, is this&#58; What am I missing right now that a more humble person might see?
 What am I avoiding, or running from, with my bluster, franticness, and embellishments?
 It is far better to ask and answer these questions now, with the stakes still low, than it will be later.

 - You can’t build a reputation on what you’re going to do,

 - Every time you sit down to work, remind yourself - I am delaying gratification by doing this.
 I am passing the marshmallow test.
 I am earning what my ambition burns for.
 I am making an investment in myself instead of in my ego.
-Give yourself a little credit for this choice, but not so much, because you’ve got to get back to the task at hand - practicing, working, improving.
+Give yourself a little credit for this choice, but not so much, because you’ve got to get back to the task at hand&#58; practicing, working, improving.

 - Work is finding yourself alone at the track when the weather kept everyone else indoors.
 Work is pushing through the pain and crappy first drafts and prototypes.
 It is ignoring whatever plaudits others are getting, and more importantly, ignoring whatever plaudits you may be getting.
 Because there is work to be done.
 Work doesn’t want to be good.
 It is made so, despite the headwind.